BhumBhumrapee/ray-tracing/README.md

 ### 1: Sphere

-This shape is simple to implement as we can represent the surface in 3D and check for intersection with the ray quite easily.
+A simle sphere in 3D space, defined by origin and radius.
+The implementation also support hollow sphere.

 ### 2: Rectangle

 A 2D rectangular surface.
-To define this surface we need two vectors that define the length of two sides and also the orientation.
-To store this information, we can instead view the rectangle as a plane in 3D which then we can solve for the intersection quite easily.
-To check if the intersection lies within the bound, we have several options.
-I thought of 2 ways which are first projection onto different planes, and the second which I decided to implement is using the property of dot products.
+Defined by equation of the plane and length vectors.

 ## Development

 For most of the part, I've followed directly the instruction from the book.
 At first, I've tried to implement everything in python, as it is much simpler than c++ and all of the utility functions are already there in the library such as NumPy, scipy, and so on.
-At first, before all of the add-ons effect to make the image look nicer, such as anti-aliasing, the code was running just fine at a good speed.
 However, after I've added anti-aliasing, the rendering process takes much longer time than expected, around 1 minute for a simple image with 10 samples.
 Realising that this would we bad when we moved to thousands of samples, I've decided to move to c++ as the author of the book have recommended.
-Another reason that I've chosen c++ is the fact that I can gain access to multiprocessing libraries such as OpenMP very easily.
-This will be used to speed up the rendering process even more.
 I've splitted my learning into two parts, which is the part where I follow the book, and the part where I go out and try things on my own.
 Let's start with the theory from the book.

 ### Theory / Straight from the book